ec-europa/europa-component-library/docs/Migrating-v3.md

 - Date block
   - css class for variant "cancelled" has been renamed from `.ecl-date-block--canceled` to `.ecl-date-block--cancelled`
   - new css class `.ecl-date-block__daytime` in place of the `ecl-u-sr-only` utility (components are not supposed to contain utilities)
+- Icon
+  - twig parameter "type" has been removed
 - Link
   - twig parameter "icon_path" has been removed (not used)
   - space between icon and label is now set using css (instead of a forced `&nbsp`)